-Many lesbian couples who visit the Arizona Center for Reproductive Endocrinology & Infertility are surprised to learn of the number of options that are available to help them have a baby.
+Many female couples who visit the Arizona Center for Reproductive Endocrinology & Infertility are surprised to learn of the number of options that are available to help them have a baby.
 In vitro fertilization is one procedure that actually gives women several options for achieving a pregnancy.

 Choosing a Sperm Donor

-In order to get pregnant, lesbian couples need a sperm donor to fertilize the egg.
+In order to get pregnant, female couples need a sperm donor to fertilize the egg.
 In fact, about 95 percent of couples utilizing sperm donation are same-sex couples.
 This can be a friend or family member, or an anonymous donor chosen from a sperm bank.
 If the couple decides to choose a donor they’re familiar with, we would screen them to verify that they are healthy and do not have any diseases that will affect the baby or pregnancy before we start the IVF process.

 A sperm bank ensures the donor has already been screened in accordance with FDA guidelines, which eliminates the chance of communicable diseases.
 With a sperm bank, couples can choose a donor based on dozens of characteristics like ethnic background, educational background, and physical or behavioral features.